MyrTheMoth/Guard-Bot-Plugins/README.md

 - `off` - Disables Raid Mode.
 - `cooldown` - Changes the kick cooldown, in seconds, cannot be lower than 300 seconds (5 minutes).
 - `feedback` - Switches feedback messages on and off, boolean, only accepts true or false.
+- `join` - Switches deleting join messages on and off, boolean, only accepts true or false.
 - `settings` - Shows the current settings for Raid Mode.

 ## Slow Mode